Tuesday 6 October - Thursday 17 December 2020*

-A 10-week part time short course that is open to everyone and fits around your other commitments.
+A 10-week part time short course that is open to everyone, no experience necessary, and fits around your other commitments.
 By the end of the programme you will have gained skills in imaginative thinking, movement and voice and you will have increased your confidence on the amateur stage, in college or in business.

 The course will be delivered by senior teaching faculty at Drama Studio London, all of whom are working professionally in various aspects of theatre and media.
 Click here to see our faculty pages.
 You will use all of our facilities including theatre space, the sound studio and screen acting studio.

 Drama Studio London is based in Ealing, close to Central, District, Circle and mainline stations.
 It is also well served by buses.
 There is also limited free parking available.

 A certificate of attendance will be issued if you attend 90% or more of the course.